trebor048/HIGH-N-DRY/README.md

-# Satan 2 Discord Bot
+# Satan 2 Discord Bot [but its not really satan ok calm down]

 ---